 Ammonite + Uberjar = Domain Shell

-I had an issue, when on my test server I had to modify some values.
-I could log in directly into database, but I didn’t want to.
-I could use REST API, but not all services are mapped to endpoints (and for a good reason!).
+I had an issue when I had to modify some values on my test server.
+I could log in directly to the database, but I didn’t want to.
+I could use the REST API, but not all services are mapped to endpoints (and for a good reason!).
 Nonetheless, sometimes I needed to call them.

 This is where Ammonite comes into the picture.
-It’s an improved Scala REPL, that makes it possible to write shell scripts with Scala.
-Besides just evaluating code it also includes tools to navigate filesystem, run processes, etc. But what interested me the most, is the ability to dynamically load library: from Ivy, Maven or local directory.
+It’s an improved Scala REPL that makes it possible to write shell scripts with Scala.
+Besides just evaluating code, it also includes tools to navigate the filesystem, run processes, etc. But what interested me the most is the ability to dynamically load a library from Ivy, Maven or a local directory.

 My plan was simple: run Ammonite, figure out how to load backend.jar into it, import services into the scope and run them.
 Since settings like database credentials are taken from environment variables, I would be able to use services immediately.